mark-semelhago/mark-semelhago.github.io/index.md

 For any inquiries, I can be reached at <a href = "mailto: Mark.Semelhago@u.northwestern.edu">Mark.Semelhago@u.northwestern.edu</a>.

-My LinkedIn profile can be viewed <a href = "mailto: https://www.linkedin.com/in/mark-semelhago/">here</a>
+My LinkedIn profile can be viewed <a href="https://www.linkedin.com/in/mark-semelhago/">here</a>.